I beg to move,

 However, social media platforms such as Twitter and Facebook must take their share of the responsibility for this issue and act faster to prevent and remove abusive behaviour online.
 As my hon.
 Friend the Member for Hampstead and Kilburn (Tulip Siddiq) pointed out in the Westminster Hall debate on this topic before the summer recess, Facebook was very quick to remove pictures of a woman breastfeeding, but when my hon.
 Friend reported a fake account that was set up in her name sending out intimidating messages, it took Facebook two weeks to respond.

 I thank my hon.
 Friend for bringing up such an important and relevant topic as the racism and anti-Semitism that are going on.
 I would like to highlight the unacceptable level of vitriol and aggression directed towards female candidates, in particular, during the election.
-Does she agree that the Government need to do more to ensure that women are not unjustly dissuaded from campaigning, joining in, and putting themselves forward as candidates?
+Does she agree that the Government need to do more to ensure that women are not unjustly dissuaded from campaigning, joining in and putting themselves forward as candidates?

 My hon.
 Friend raises a very important point.
-Only this week, there were reports in the press regarding some rape threats I reported to Facebook which I was told at first did not breach its community standards.
+Only this week, there were reports in the press regarding some rape threats I reported to Facebook that I was told at first did not breach its community standards.
 It does appear that women MPs face a particular kind of intimidation—threats of rape.
 Those comments have now been taken down, but I sometimes wonder whether that would have been the case had I not been a Member of Parliament and received some of the press coverage that I did, which has now seen this issue resolved.

 Women MPs have been speaking out about these problems with social media for years.
 MPs and campaigners involved with the women on banknotes campaign were subject to sustained campaigns of harassment in which some members of the public were arrested and charged.
 Can the Minister assure us that he is working with social media platforms to combat this issue?